elm/projects/roadmap.md

   * Folks want to share types.
 No more JSON!
 That *sounds* amazing, but what happens when a user keeps a tab open for a while?
 If you share types directly, changing types will break their code.
 Creating a serialization format that can evolve with your product is a very hard problem, [as elaborated upon here](notes/on-sharing-types.md), and simply “having types” does not solve it.

   * People want server-side rendering of HTML.
 Running a server all in Elm does not really give you this.
 I mean, it can, but it is way more complicated than having a tool that can take Elm modules and spit out HTML.
-The simpler version can work with any existing server, which is why that is the approach being explored for 0.19!
+The simpler version can work with any existing server, which is why that is the approach being explored by various tools created by community members.

   * Folks like to think languages are “general-purpose” and if the language is good, it should be good at *anything*.
 People say C++ is a general-purpose language, but it is not so nice for web apps.
 People say Python is a general purpose language, but it is not so good for operating systems.
 And you cannot just “make Python good at operating systems” by compiling it to C. More notes on “general-purpose” as a questionable concept [here](notes/on-general-purpose.md).

 I think the main thing you get from “Elm on servers” is the ability to share some libraries and to have common tooling.
 That is still pretty neat, and perhaps worthwhile.
-That said, **I think it is a better strategy to make Elm an extremely strong choice for web apps before expanding to other domains.** There is still a lot of work to do for web apps!
+That said, I think there could be something very promising here, but it is a long and slow project.

 And before you try to do it yourself...